ibm-cloud-docs/cis/dns.md

 ```
 {: pre}

-The CNAME flattening feature is enabled by default, and cannot be turned off.
+The CNAME flattening feature is enabled by default, and can't be turned off.
 {: note}

 {{site.data.keyword.cis_short_notm}} does not support Cloudflare's CNAME setup.
 The only way to activate your domain in {{site.data.keyword.cis_short_notm}} is to delegate your NS Records management to {{site.data.keyword.cis_short_notm}}.